-Fun in the Sun Nestled deep in the lush Minnesota Northwoods, Wausota Resort is surrounded by beauty, serenity and excitement.
+Nestled deep in the lush Minnesota Northwoods, Wausota Resort is surrounded by beauty, serenity and excitement.

+There are many miles of ATV trails to be enjoyed.
 For the golfers you can go to Blackduck Golf Course in Black Duck or Blueberry Hills Golf Course in Deer River and four golf courses in Bemidji.

 If you are interested in a little sightseeing while at Wausota Resort we invite you to explore the Chippewa National Forest.
 The Cutfoot Sioux ranger station and visitor center is located on State Highway 46 just 10 minutes from Wausota Resort, near Cutfoot Sioux Lake and Lake Winnibigoshish north of Deer River, Minnesota.
 For more information call 218-246-8233 or stop in at the Cut Foot Sioux Visitor Center for a summer tour schedule or to pick up more information about their self-guided tour.